Palette and automations

 When you add the logical sequence of the design blocks to an automation, the automation links denote the executable logic of the design blocks.
 Each design block has an input port and an output port.
 Design blocks with purple labels are properties.
 Design blocks with blue labels are methods, and green labels are events.

 Pega Robot Studio provides two types of links to control the automation flow.
-Yellow links, called execution links, control the sequencing of the design block's execution.
+Grey links, called execution links, control the sequencing of the design block's execution.
 Blue links called data links pass data values from one design block to another.

 Palette